Teisi/caddy-server-windows/README.md

-# Super simple Caddy-Server files and config for windows only!
+# Super simple Caddy-Server files and config for windows only with GUI!
 Config ready for Wordpress, Shopware, TYPO3.
 Currently only tested on windows 10!
+This script (GUI) seems to ned administrator rights for default ports 80(http) / 443(https) therefore windows will ask you for permission.

 ## Installation
 Download [caddy server](https://caddyserver.com/download) and drop it in a location of your choice. \